michaelmob/dotfiles/README.md

 Here be dotfiles.
 Included are configs for the programs I use and various scripts to control my GNU/Linux system.

-Run `install.sh` to create symlinks.
+Run `./scripts/install.sh` to create symlinks.